Factbox - Ukraine's road to bloody deadlock

 WHAT HAPPENS NEXT?

-It was still unclear whether other opposition demands such as a transitional government and early elections were part of the deal.
+Police have said they will use "combat weapons" to defend themselves and to free comrades taken "hostage".
+The armed forces, whose head Yanukovich replaced on Wednesday, have said they will not get involved unless he declares emergency rule.

-The presidential press service had announced earlier on Friday that an agreement would be signed at noon but gave no further details.
+It is unclear whether the various armed forces might suffer from divided loyalties if political leaders cannot compromise.

-This deal is key to easing the stand-off in the streets, which many feared over the last few days could bring the country to civil war and prompt a Russian intervention to protect people holding its passports, especially in the east and Crimea, where Moscow docks its Black Sea fleet.
+If there were anything close to civil war, Russia might intervene to protect people holding its passports, especially in the east and Crimea where Moscow docks its Black Sea fleet.